sayo-hs/heftia/README.md

 [![Hackage](https://img.shields.io/hackage/v/heftia.svg?logo=haskell&label=heftia)](https://hackage.haskell.org/package/heftia)
 [![Hackage](https://img.shields.io/hackage/v/heftia-effects.svg?logo=haskell&label=heftia-effects)](https://hackage.haskell.org/package/heftia-effects)

-Heftia is a higher-order effects version of Freer.
+Heftia is an extensible effects library that generalizes Algebraic Effects and Handlers to higher-order effects, providing users with maximum flexibility and delivering standard and reasonable speed.
+In its generalization, the focus is on ensuring predictable results based on simple, consistent semantics, while preserving soundness.

+Please refer to the [Haddock documentation](https://hackage.haskell.org/package/heftia-0.4.0.0/docs/Control-Monad-Hefty.html) for usage and semantics.
+For information on performance, please refer to [performance.md](https://github.com/sayo-hs/heftia/blob/v0.4.0/benchmark/performance.md).

+The library allows the following effects with well-defined semantics and composability:

+* Coroutines
+* Non-deterministic computations
+* `MonadUnliftIO`

-This library provides "[continuation-based semantics](https://github.com/lexi-lambda/eff/blob/master/notes/semantics-zoo.md)" for higher-order effects, the same as [lexi-lambda's eff](https://github.com/lexi-lambda/eff).
+This library is inspired by the paper:
-Instead of using the `IO` monad to implement delimited continuations for effects, Heftia internally uses `Freer` monad.

-The paper
 * Casper Bach Poulsen and Cas van der Rest.
 2023.
 Hefty Algebras: Modular Elaboration of Higher-Order Algebraic Effects.
 Proc.
 ACM Program.
 Lang.
 7, POPL, Article 62 (January 2023), 31 pages. <https://doi.org/10.1145/3571255>

-inspires this library.
-Hefty trees, proposed by the above paper, are extensions of free monads, allowing for a straightforward treatment of higher-order effects.
+The /elaboration/ approach proposed in the above paper allows for a straightforward treatment of higher-order effects.

-This library offers Hefty monads and Freer monads, encoded into data types in several ways to enable tuning in pursuit of high performance.
+Heftia's data structure is an extension of the Freer monad, designed to be theoretically straightforward by eliminating ad-hoc elements.

 ## Status

 This library is currently in the beta stage.
 There may be significant changes and potential bugs.

-Specifically, significant performance improvements are required: https://github.com/sayo-hs/heftia/issues/12

 **We are looking forward to your feedback!**

-## Installation
+## Getting Started
 1.
     ```console
     $ cabal update
     ```
-2. Add `heftia-effects ^>= 0.3.1` and `ghc-typelits-knownnat ^>= 0.7` to the build dependencies.
+2. Add `heftia-effects ^>= 0.4` and `ghc-typelits-knownnat ^>= 0.7` to the build dependencies.
 Enable the [ghc-typelits-knownnat](https://hackage.haskell.org/package/ghc-typelits-knownnat) plugin, `GHC2021`, and the following language extensions as needed:

     * `LambdaCase`
     * `DerivingStrategies`